MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-accent.md

 ## How to activate

 Activate by holding the key for the character you want to add an accent to, then press the Activation Key (space key or left and right arrow keys).
-If you continue to hold, an an overlay to select the accented between multiple characters will appear.
+If you continue to hold, an overlay to select the accented character between multiple characters will appear.

-Example: if you want <kbd>à</kbd>, press and hold <kbd>a</kbd> then press your <kbd>space</kbd>.
+Example: if you want <kbd>à</kbd>, press and hold <kbd>a</kbd> then press <kbd>space</kbd>.

 ## Settings